GabruAru/LegalEase-Chatbot-Advisor/README.md

 ## Usage

-1. Navigate to secrets.toml inside .streamlit folder and update it.
+1. Create secrets.toml inside .streamlit folder and update it with.
    ``` bash
    HUGGINGFACEHUB_API_TOKEN = "YOUR_TOKEN"
    PINECONE_API_KEY = "YOUR_PINECONCE_KEY"